SonarSweep: Fusing Sonar and Vision for Robust 3D Reconstruction via Plane Sweeping: Experiments and Results

 \subsubsection{Platform and Sensor Suite}

 Our experimental platform is a custom underwater vehicle equipped with a belly-mounted sensor pod, as shown in Fig.~\ref{first_fig}.
 The pod, which houses the primary perception sensors, is angled 15 degrees downwards to prioritize detailed seafloor mapping while maintaining forward-looking obstacle awareness.
-The sensor payload includes: \begin{itemize} \item \textbf{Stereo Camera:} A time-synchronized stereo camera with a 15\,cm baseline, providing the basis for a direct and fair comparison against traditional stereo-vision algorithms. \item \textbf{Imaging Sonar:} An Oculus M1200d forward-looking sonar operating in its high-frequency mode (2.1\,MHz) to maximize geometric detail.
-It provides a 60\textdegree{} horizontal and 12\textdegree{} vertical FOV within a 5m sensing range. \end{itemize} \textbf{Implementation Details.} Model training was conducted offline on a desktop with an NVIDIA RTX 4090 GPU, while all inference and validation were performed exclusively on an NVIDIA Jetson Orin AGX.
+The sensor payload includes: \begin{itemize} \item \textbf{Stereo Camera:} A time-synchronized stereo camera with a 15\,cm baseline supports traditional stereo-vision algorithms, enabling fair comparison with ours. \item \textbf{Imaging Sonar:} An Oculus M1200d forward-looking sonar operating in its high-frequency mode (2.1\,MHz) to maximize geometric detail.
+It provides a 60\textdegree{} horizontal and 12\textdegree{} vertical FOV within a 5m sensing range. \end{itemize} The extrinsic calibration parameters between the camera and sonar are directly derived from the robot's precise CAD design model and remain fixed in our algorithm.
+Model training was conducted offline on a desktop with an NVIDIA RTX 4090 GPU, while all inference and validation were performed exclusively on an NVIDIA Jetson Orin AGX.
 This setup mirrors the computational constraints of a field-deployable autonomous system.